-The Group's management has made an assessment of the Group's ability to continue as a going concern and is satisfied that the Group has the resources to continue in business for the foreseeable future.
-Furthermore, the management is not aware of any material uncertainties that may cast significant doubt upon the company's ability to continue as a going concern.
+Management has made an assessment of the Company's ability to continue as a going concern and is satisfied that the Group has the resources to continue in business for the foreseeable future.
+Furthermore, the management is not aware of any material uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
 Therefore, the consolidated financial statements continue to be prepared on a going concern basis.